 It’s been quite a year so far for brand activism.
-COVID-19 took hold in early March, prompting beer brands to make hand sanitizer, luxury fashion brands face masks and Dyson created a hospital ventilator in just 10 days.
-Then, thanks to record sales from e-comm and a spate of panic buying and stocking up, grocery chains started giving big bonuses to their staff and donating $millions to support the frontline and local communities.
-Oh, and Dolphins returned to Venice (but not really – it transpired).
+COVID-19 took hold in early March, prompting beer brands to make hand sanitizer and luxury fashion brands to make face masks.
+Dyson even created a hospital ventilator in just 10 days!
+Then, thanks to record sales from e-comm and a spate of panic buying and stocking up, grocery chains started to give big bonuses to their staff and donated millions to support the frontline and local communities.
+Oh, and dolphins returned to Venice (well, not really, as it turned out).

-Then on May 25th, George Floyd was murdered by a Police Officer in the middle of the street, in the middle of the day in Minneapolis for using a forged $20 note.
-Riots, violence and civil unrest reverberated around the world; CEOs called for a reparations commission and a ban on police unions; according to Forbes, over 28 million Instagram users participated in #BlackoutTuesday, posting empty black tiles in silent (and some might say, empty) solidarity and some of America’s oldest household brands came under the spotlight for their slavery-era branding.
+Fast forward to May 25.
+George Floyd was murdered by a police officer in the middle of the street, in the middle of the day in Minneapolis, for using a forged $20 note.
+Riots, violence and civil unrest reverberated around the world.
+CEOs called for a reparations commission and a ban on police unions.
+According to Forbes, over 28 million Instagram users participated in #BlackoutTuesday, posting empty black tiles in silent (and some might say, empty) solidarity.
+Even some of America’s oldest household brands came under the spotlight for their slavery-era branding.

 More recently, shareholders worth a collective $620 billion, pressured Nike, FedEx and PepsiCo to terminate their business relationships with the Redskins unless the team agreed to change its name (which it has subsequently agreed to do).
-Raging right now more than 200 big brand spenders have boycotted facebook over its handling of hate speech, and misinformation which has risen into the #stophateforprofit campaign.
-Here’s the list.
+On Facebook, more than 200 big-brand spenders have boycotted the platform over its handling of hate speech.
+A brand activism inspired campaign has emerged called #stophateforprofit.
+(See the list of activist brands here).

-Some have dismissed these temporary withdrawals from Facebook as little more than a PR stunt.
-Others have suggested that the movement is unlikely to have the desired material impact on Facebook’s bottom line (given that the majority of its revenues are derived from small-to-medium businesses.)
+Some groups dismissed these temporary withdrawals from Facebook as little more than a PR stunt.
+Others suggest that the movement is unlikely to have the desired material impact on Facebook’s bottom line (given that the majority of its revenues come from small-to-medium businesses.)
 Regardless, we’re living in unprecedented times.